jpritikin/coach/content/docs/me/psychoactive/salvia.md

 In attempting to document the subjective effects of a psychedelic, experimenters must try to minimize any expectations about what will be found.
 Unfortunately, prior research on salvia has often employed a [passive participation](#Subjective-Effects-of-Passive-Participation) paradigm; Participants were seated or reclined and not asked to do anything specific.
 This may be an appropriate starting point for typical psychedelics like LSD.
 However, for salvia, passive participation sets an expectation for a lack of volition.
 People get dissociated and endure difficult salvia experiences because they allow their minds to wander.
 It is not clear to me whether experimenter expectations about salvia can be minimized.
 How to stay focused and not dissociate is one of the primary themes of this guide.

 Another research result, temporary memory impairment, I believe is a true finding.
 Rather than passive participation, an appropriate starting point for salvia is to exercise disciplined volition without much reliance on memory.
 What might this look like?
-It could look like a simple task such as shelling soybean, without a flicker of distraction.
+It could look like a simple task such as origami or shelling soybean, without a flicker of distraction.

 ### Above the Clouds?